 So when it came time to pick a field of study, it’s safe to say they probably gave it a fair amount of thought.
-But as a new survey by ZipRecruiter reveals the most-regretted college majors, it brings to light the importance of making the right choice.
+But as a 2019 survey by ZipRecruiter reveals the most-regretted college majors, it brings to light the importance of making the right choice.

 The survey involved more than 5,000 college graduates who were actively looking for a job — and the top fields for “regret” weren’t just about income.